-When we opened opened Rapid Creek Cidery we wanted to create a space to serve outstanding food and alongside great cider.
+When we opened Rapid Creek Cidery we wanted to create a space to serve outstanding food and alongside great cider.
 All inspired by the seasonal offerings of the food growing around us.
-Our eatery is located among the apple trees at Wilson’s, offering a one-of-a-kind dining experience in a the two-story gable roofed barn.
+Our eatery is located among the apple trees at Wilson’s, offering a one-of-a-kind dining experience in a two-story gable roofed barn.

 We cook what we are hungry for.